constellation-daq/Constellation/docs/protocols/chirp.md

 ### Identification and Life-cycle

 A CHIRP host represents a source or a target for messaging.
 Hosts usually map to applications.
 A CHIRP host is identified by a 16-octet universally unique identifier (UUID).
+Each CHIRP host belongs to a group which is identified by a 16-octet universally unique identifier (UUID).
 CHIRP does not define how a host is created or destroyed but does assume that hosts have a certain durability.

 ### Host Discovery and Service Announcement